Get the AI Strategy Playbook Now

 The Airbnb business model immediately appealed to avid travellers who wanted not only better prices than hotels but unique experiences.

-Founded in 2008 Airbnb has gone on to become a global brand that is used by millions around the world.
+Founded in 2008, Airbnb has become a global brand used by millions worldwide.
 At its heart, it is a platform business model that connects hosts with people seeking accommodation.

 Brian Chesky and Joe Gebbia, are now the company’s CEO and chief product officer, respectively.